AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 ## Verify that data is being sent to Experience Platform

 After onboarding, storefront data begins to flow to the Experience Platform edge.
-Back office data, however, takes about 5 minutes for the data to appear at the edge.
-Subsequent updates are visible immediately at the edge.
+Back office data takes about 5 minutes after onboarding for the data to appear at the edge.
+Subsequent updates are visible at the edge based on the cron schedule.

 When Commerce data is sent to the Experience Platform edge, you can build reports like the following: